rtcharity/receipt_generator_app/README.md

 As of 29th May 2019 a lot of tests produce a ConnectionAbortedError as a result of a Python bug which will be fixed in 3.7.4 (scheduled June 24). https://github.com/python/cpython/pull/9713

-Occasionally the part of the test which manually creates a new charity has a Server Error for no reason I can discern.
-Re-running the test often 'fixes' this.

 ## Local database setup with sqlite3